 Claiming for pothole damage on car insurance

 Potholes are the bane of every driver’s life.
-Not only are they a road safety hazard, they can also cause significant damage to your car if you hit one.
+Not only are they a road safety hazard, but they could also cause significant damage to your car if you hit one.
 The question is, can you claim for pothole-related damage?
-And if so, how do you go about it?
+If so, how do you go about it?
 Let’s find out.

 Potholes are the bane of every driver’s life.
-Not only are they a road safety hazard, they can also cause significant damage to your car if you hit one.
+Not only are they a road safety hazard, but they could also cause significant damage to your car if you hit one.
 The question is, can you claim for pothole-related damage?
-And if so, how do you go about it?
+If so, how do you go about it?
 Let’s find out.

 Written by